Select Page

 What is the difference between the Core items and the Non-Core items?

-Core items are those most commonly purchased by departments for their employees and include watches, clocks, vases, etc. MTM Recognition also offers additional Non-Core items for purchase.
+Core items are those most commonly purchased by agencies/departments for their employees and include watches, clocks, vases, etc. MTM Recognition also offers additional Non-Core items for purchase.
 The Core items do not exceed $125.
 The Non-Core items vary in price.

 Can an employee choose a gift from the Non-Core items?